karisther/Taek_blog/README.md

 ## Welcome to Taek's blog

+Hello!
+Nice to meet you here.
+This blog is for logging Taek's research, idea, and life.
+Have a fun!

+### My Resume
 You can see [my resume](https://karisther.github.io/online_cv/) if you are intreted in who I am and what kind of study I am doing.

+### My Life
+My life is exiting because of my two kids.
+They are making hilarious episodes everyday.
+I love cooking!

+### My Ideas
+My ideas on education, politics, Gospel, etc.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.